Academic advice and support scheme

 The College also actively supports the Aurora Native Title Internship Program, which introduces law students and graduates to career opportunities in native title, policy development, human rights, social justice and Indigenous affairs.

 ANU is contributing to the national reconciliation process and the aspirations of local Indigenous communities.
 Our vision is for an Australia that provides equal chances for all, while recognising and respecting the special place, culture and contribution of Aboriginal and Torres Strait Islander peoples as the first Australians.
 We will work to further scholarly learning, research and public knowledge of Indigenous issues.

 Reconciliation Action Plan

-ANU has developed its own Reconciliation Action Plan (PDF, 156KB), a whole-of-institution approach to enhancing broad engagement with Indigenous education, research, employment and culture.
-Each of the ANU Colleges and Divisions also have local area reconciliation action plans.
+ANU has developed its own Reconciliation Action Plan, a whole-of-institution approach to enhancing broad engagement with Indigenous education, research, employment and culture.
+Each of the ANU Colleges and Divisions also have commitments to reconciliation.

-This plan is part of a national program led by .
+This plan is part of a national program led by Reconciliation Australia.
 We are proud to be part of this program, which is committed in part to closing the unacceptable gaps, in particular in socioeconomic outcomes, between Indigenous and non-Indigenous Australians.

 National Centre for Indigenous Studies

 The ANU College of Law collaborates in a number of teaching and research activities with the National Centre for Indigenous Studies (NCIS).
 The NCIS Director, Professor Mick Dodson, is a Professor of Law at the ANU College of Law.
 The centre promotes and initiates cross-disciplinary research, teaching and engagement in a wide range of areas of relevance to Indigenous Australians including the Annual Reconciliation Lecture.